IcaroCaetano/system-recomendation-movies/README.md

 Content-based recommendation uses movie genres to find those most similar to the reference movie.

 Steps performed:

 - 1 - The "genres" column of movies_metadata.csv is converted to genre lists.

 - 2 - A one-hot encoding was created for the genres, generating a binary matrix (genres_df).

 - 3 - The cosine similarity between the movies was calculated to build a similarity matrix (similarity_matrix).

 - 4 - The recommend_movies_content_based(movie_id, num_recommendations=5) function was implemented:
   - Checks if the movie_id is in the similarity matrix.
   - Retrieves the most similar movies.
   - Returns a list with the titles, release dates, and average ratings.

+## 2.2.
+Collaborative Filtering (KNN)

+Collaborative recommendation finds similar movies based on user ratings.

+### Steps performed:
+- 1 - Created a user-item matrix (user_movie_ratings), where:
+  - The rows represent users.

+  - The columns represent movies.
+  - The values are the ratings given by users to the movies.

+- 2 - NaN values (absence of ratings) are replaced by 0.

+- 3 - Created a KNN model using the cosine similarity metric.

+- 4 - Implemented the function recommend_movies_knn(movie_id, num_recommendations=5):
+  - Gets the position of the movie in the matrix.
+  - Uses knn.kneighbors() to find the most similar movies based on the users who rated them.
+  - Returns the recommended movies with title, release date and average rating.

 # Features
 ## - Filtering Model: